-Robert F. Kennedy, Jr. is co-counsel with Baum, Hedlund, Aristei & Goldman in the Monsanto Roundup cancer litigation.
+Robert F. Kennedy, Jr. is co-counsel with Baum, Hedlund, Aristei & Goldman in the Monsanto Roundup cancer litigation and the California wildfire litigation.
 Kennedy joined with the firm after working together on the mass toxic tort case against SoCalGas stemming from the gas well blowout in Porter Ranch, California.

 Named one of Time magazine’s “Heroes for the Planet” for his success helping Riverkeeper lead the fight to restore the Hudson River, RFK, Jr.’s reputation as a resolute defender of the environment stems from his proven track record of successful legal actions.